 On Tuesday, Gov. Greg Abbott signed into law the controversial Senate Bill 8, commonly known as SB8.
-The law requires fetal remains to be buried or cremated, prohibits the donation of fetal tissue to research, and bans the procedure medically known as dilation and extraction, which is one of the most common ways to end a pregnancy in the second semester.
+The law requires foetal remains to be buried or cremated, prohibits the donation of foetal tissue to research, and bans the procedure medically known as dilation and extraction, which is one of the most common ways to end a pregnancy in the second semester.

 The Center for Reproductive Rights said it would challenge the law in court, and other women's rights groups are expected to join the fight.
 The legal procedures would put Texas in the center of the national battle for abortion access once again.

 "Texas politicians haven’t learned their lesson, continuing to pass sweeping restrictions which interfere with a woman’s right to safe, legal abortion," Nancy Northup, president and CEO of the Center for Reproductive Rights, said in a statement.
 "The Center for Reproductive Rights has long stood with Texas women to ensure their constitutional rights are respected and protected.
 We took Texas all the way to the Supreme Court last year and won — and will continue to challenge any laws which rob women of their rights and freedoms."

 This story was originally published on June 1, 2017.

 Anti-abortion lawmakers in Texas are at it again.

 On Friday, state lawmakers passed Senate Bill 8, better known as SB8, which would add multiple new restrictions on women seeking to end a pregnancy and doctors performing abortions.
 The law now awaits Gov. Greg Abbott's expected signature.